alphagov/accessibility-issues/CONTRIBUTING.md

 ## How to add a new issue (or occurrence of an existing one)

-To add a new issue copy the `source/issue/_template` folder into the same parent folder (`source/issue`) and give it a name of a consecutive number.
+To add a new issue copy the `source/issue/_template` folder into the same parent folder (`source/issue`) and give it a name.
+Please make sure that name is a good general summary of the issue but also as short as possible.
+Only use lowercase characters and dashes in that name.

 The folder contains the following files...